 A nonvolatile programmable read-only memory (PROM) that can be written to as well as read from.

 An industry-standard type of local area network (LAN) that enables real-time communication between systems connected directly through cables.
-Ethernet uses a Carrier Sense Multiple Access/Collision Detection (CSMA/CD) algorithm as its access method, wherein all nodes listen for, and any node can begin transmitting data.
-If multiple nodes attempt to transmit at the same time (a collision), the transmitting nodes wait for a random time before attempting to transmit again.
+Ethernet uses a Carrier Sense Multiple Access/Collision Detection (CSMA/CD) algorithm as its access method, wherein all nodes listen for, and any node can begin transmitting, data.
+If multiple nodes attempt to transmit at the same time (a collision), the transmitting nodes wait for a random amount of time before attempting to transmit again.